Andy2887/Redis-Clone/README.md

 ```
 Please explain the overall architecture and key steps involved, including:

-- What functions or modules should be created
+- The functions or modules that should be created
-- Which libraries or system-level calls are typically involved
+- The libraries or system-level calls that are typically involved, with code examples showing how they are used
-- What considerations are important for making it
+- The important considerations to keep in mind when building it

-Please do not write the code—just guide me through the architecture, logic, and relevant technical concepts.
-I will write the implementation myself.
+Please don’t provide a full implementation—just guide me through the architecture, logic, and relevant technical concepts.
+I will write the code myself.
 ```